Data analysis can do a lot of good

 Why is a data scientist so important?

-Of course I also had a personal motivation to take on this job: "Fascinating" I found at a young age not only Mr. Spock and Starship Enterprise, but also the math and of course computer.
+Of course, I also had a personal motivation to take up this job: I found “fascinating” not only Mr. Spock and the spaceship Enterprise when I was young, but also mathematics and, of course, computers.

 However, the job today has little to do with child games: A data scientist must identify with 100 percent with the company, because he also bears a great responsibility with regard to the sustainable and responsible handling of the data.
 Regardless of size or industry, data volumes are constantly increasing and it is becoming increasingly difficult to maintain an overview and leverage insights to the benefit of the business.
 That's why the data scientist is so important.